Water Quality in the State of Arkansas

 Agriculture is Arkansas’ largest industry, producing 16 billion in revenue annually.
 The state’s major agricultural products are rice, cotton, poultry, soybeans and feed grains.
 Arkansas is the largest rice producer and the 3rd largest cotton producer in the United States.
 The state has just under 19 million acres of forest land and more than 95% of Arkansas' land resources are used for agriculture and forestry.

 Though Arkansas has relatively soft water, farmers can discover that they still experience headaches related to scale buildup on their irrigators and other necessary equipment due to the mass quantities of water flow every day.
-In addition, contaminants polluting soil and waterways has increased greatly over the past few decades and there is a greater need for waste and chemical control.
+In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.
 Read more about how HydroFLOW can increase crop yield.

 Fixing your water quality issues in the state of Arkansas will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system or other whole home water treatment solutions.